Albatraoz12/Frontend-Angular/README.md

 - Console.logs are disabled in live version but not here, this is due to knowing what results i get when a user like or adds a recipie.

+- Adding not-found-route (**) if user tries to put something into the url that dosen't exist.

 # Installation